Mommy Minute: Healthy baking hacks

-This time of year people love to bake and indulge.
+(WHTM) — This time of year, people love to bake and indulge.
 But having so many treats around us all the time can be challenging.

 The first concern is sugar.
 Shultz says you can replace granulated or brown sugar with a Truvia substitute.
 She said she made the swap when recently making her great-grandmother’s sugar cookie recipe.